reza-mirjahanian/awesome-blockchain/Cosmos/Course F/Security/group a/math.md

 # Rounding errors

-Application developers must take care of correct rounding of numbers, especially if the rounding impacts tokens amounts.
+1Application developers must take care of correct rounding of numbers, especially if the rounding impacts tokens amounts.

 Cosmos-sdk offers two custom types for dealing with numbers: